How to Compete With Customer Experience (And Not Price or Features)

-As part of Solutions Review’s Premium Content Series—a collection of contributed columns written by industry experts in maturing software categories—John Trembley, the CMO of Evolv AI, explains why companies should make their customer experience its most competitive feature.
+As part of Solutions Review’s Contributed Content Series—a collection of contributed columns written by industry experts in maturing software categories—John Trembley, the CMO of Evolv AI, explains why companies should make their customer experience its most competitive feature.

 It’s 2022, and companies need to accept that the way to win customers, and a share of their hard-earned income, is no longer done by focusing on price, promotions, or even quality.
 It is now all about the customer experience (CX).
 CX has become the most critical element of the buying journey.
 Lowering the price of your software, offering an incentive, or relying on reputation has a much lower impact on consumer buying decisions than it used to.
 This means companies need to rethink their approach and focus on what results in better outcomes.